Great Contraction

-The Great Contraction is the recessionary period from 1929 until 1933, i.e., the early years of the Great Depression, as characterized by economist Milton Friedman.
-The phrase was the title of a chapter in the landmark 1963 book A Monetary History of the United States by Friedman and his fellow monetarist Anna Schwartz.
+The Great Contraction, as characterized by economist Milton Friedman, was the recessionary period from 1929 until 1933, i.e., the early years of the Great Depression.
+The phrase was the title of a chapter in the 1963 book A Monetary History of the United States by Friedman and his fellow monetarist Anna Schwartz.
 The chapter was later published as a stand-alone book titled The Great Contraction, 1929–1933 in 1965.
-Both books are still in print from Princeton University Press and some editions include as an appendix a speech honoring Nobel-memorial economics prize laureate Friedman in which Fed Governor Ben Bernanke made this statement:
+Both books are still in print from Princeton University Press, and some editions include as an appendix a speech honoring Friedman in which Federal Reserve Governor Ben Bernanke made this statement:

 Let me end my talk by abusing slightly my status as an official representative of the Federal Reserve.
 I would like to say to Milton and Anna: Regarding the Great Depression, you're right.
 We did it.
 We're very sorry.
 But thanks to you, we won't do it again.